 **Updated 4/29/16** Please read the instructions for printing below as the instructions have changed to get even better quality on the labels.

 These free printables are for personal use only and may not be resold, or for commercial use.

 STEPS to PRINT

-- Right click and save the image of the sheet of labels below that you want and save it to your “pictures” file on your hard drive.
+- Click on the link and download the image of the sheet of labels below that you want and save it to your “pictures” file on your hard drive.
 If you have a Mac, you’ll hit control and right click to save to your pictures.

 - Go into your pictures file/photo editing software and open up the image file just like you would normally go to print a photo from your computer.

 - Load your silhouette clear sheets into the printer but be sure and do a test run first on paper (make sure you have more than 50% ink).

 - After you hit the print or print preview button, go into your advanced printer settings/image quality or printer set up and choose the “Best” or “High Quality” print quality.
 This is very important and will make big difference on the level of ink used on the sticker sheets.
 All printers “conserve” ink and by default, printers are set to use the minimum amount of ink.
 Because we are printing bold black ink on slick paper, if the best quality setting is not used, the font will come out faint on this particular type silhouette sticker paper.